dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

     return rp(options);
   }

-  // Gets the access_token requested above and assemble a new request
+  // Gets the access_token requested above and assembles a new request
   // to provision the new Microsoft AD user. function createAzureADUser(response) {
     token = response.access_token;